 Ski Mighty Peace with mighty people

 Mighty Peace, Alberta People make the place.
-They also set the vibes, and in northwest Alberta, that vibe is mighty and peaceful—just like the name—and full of good times on skis and snowboards.
+They also set the vibes, and when you're skiing or snowboarding in the Mighty Peace region of northwest Alberta, those vibes are mighty and peaceful—just like the name—and full of good times.

 HIT PLAY > to preview a Mighty Peace ski trip